-To be able to answer this question you will need to put in place a monitoring and evaluation or tracking system.
+To be able to answer this question project teams will need to put in place a monitoring and evaluation or tracking system.

-Proposal - Monitoring and evaluation of the CP should be embedded in the project logframe, with required communication activities.
+Proposal - Monitoring and evaluation of the CP should be embedded in the project log-frame, with required communication activities.
 Delivery of communication materials (after due production and testing) and the holding of workshops should be listed as project milestones and may also be Output MoVs.